-Blepharoplasty surgery is an out-patient procedure performed under local anesthesia often with intravenous sedation intraoperative anesthesia monitoring.
+Blepharoplasty surgery is an out-patient procedure that may be performed under local anesthesia.
+Intravenous sedation with intraoperative anesthesia monitoring is often recommended for patients with other medical conditions or who prefer to not be awake during their procedure.
 Incisions are made in the natural folds of the eyelid (in the crease of the upper eyelid and just beneath the eyelashes in the lower eyelid) so they are well hidden after proper tissue healing.

 In cases where the eyebrow area is also droopy (brow ptosis), a procedure to elevate the eyebrow may be appropriate.
-A procedure known as a Brow Lift, may be done directly above the eyebrow, within the forehead creases, or at the hairline.
-An endoscopic Forehead Lift is a state-of-the-art cosmetic procedure performed through small, well-hidden incisions just behind the hairline.
+A procedure known as a Brow Lift, may be done directly above the eyebrow, within the forehead creases, or at the hairline..
 It is important to recognize that a droopy eyebrow may be contributing to the excess skin and fullness seen in the upper eyelids.
 Blepharoplasty surgery will not correct redundant tissue resulting from brow ptosis.

 What to Expect After Eyelid Surgery

 Following surgery, cold compresses (ice packs) and a topical antibiotic ointment are applied for 3 to 4 days followed by warm compresses beginning around day 5.
-Eye patches are not required.
+Eye patching is not recommended.
 Discomfort is usually minimal and is typically handled by acetaminophen (Tylenol®).
 The eyelid blink rate also temporarily slows down following surgery leaving the eyes with a gritty or sandy feeling.
 Non-preserved artificial tears (ex/ Bion Tears, Refresh Plus, Refresh Celluvisc) should be instilled frequently (several times/day) to maintain eye lubrication.
-Lubricating eye ointment (ex/ Refresh PM, Lacrilube) should be instilled nightly if incomplete eyelid closure is present.
+Lubricating eye ointment (ex/ Refresh PM, Systane Nighttime, Lacrilube) should be instilled nightly if incomplete eyelid closure is present.
 More frequent ocular lubrication is generally required for Ptosis patients than patients only undergoing blepharoplasty surgery.

 Most individuals will have swelling and some degree of bruising that will gradually improve over the first 1 to 3 weeks and may take a few months to completely resolve.
 Patient healing, however, is variable with some individuals healing much quicker than others.
 Near complete tissue healing usually occurs by 3 to 4 months.
 The upper eyelids will have diminished sensation (and feel numb) for up to 6 months or more.

-For upper eyelid blepharoplasty, 3 to 5 days off work is average while up to 10 days may be best for those patients having both an upper and lower eyelid blepharoplasty.
-Patient’s with occupations requiring minimal physical activity may return to work sooner than those that operate a motorized vehicle or perform heavy lifting.
+For upper eyelid blepharoplasty, 3 to 5 days off work is average while up to 8-10 days may be best for those patients having both an upper and lower eyelid blepharoplasty.
+Patient’s with occupations requiring minimal physical activity may return to work sooner than those that operate a motorized vehicle or perform heavy lifting or have concerns about visible signs of surgery in the workplace.
 Blurred vision at distance or while reading may last just a few days or take several weeks to return to baseline.
 Makeup can be applied to help hide residual bruising after 2 to 3 weeks.
 Contact lens wear is typically avoided during the first 3 weeks after surgery or until adequate blinking and eyelid closure returns.

 As with any surgery, unanticipated challenges and complications can occur with eyelid surgery.
 Excessive pain, bleeding, and infection are uncommon.
 Severe loss of vision following surgery is rare (estimated to be around 1 in 2,000 cases).
 It may occur if deep orbital hemorrhage occurs.
 This typically would occur within the first 24 hours following surgery, so it important for patients to have a responsible adult with them the afternoon and evening following surgery.
 Inadequate lubrication of the eyes following surgery may also result in corneal scarring or infection causing vision loss.
 Patients must ensure that they will be able to return to see Dr. Klapper, as often as needed, during the first several days and weeks after surgery so that any problems or concerns that arise are followed closely and, if appropriate, treated promptly.

-Once the healing process has settled (typically around 4-6 months), eyelid asymmetry requiring touch-up surgical procedures are required in fewer than 3% of patients.
+Once the healing process has settled (typically around 4-6 months), significant eyelid asymmetry requiring a touch-up surgical procedure is necessary in fewer than 3% of patients.

 Patients considering blepharoplasty should assess their goals and expectations of surgery and discuss them with an experienced eyelid surgeon.
-The goal of blepharoplasty surgery is to remove excess skin and fat provide functional or cosmetic improvement.
+The goal of blepharoplasty surgery is to remove and reposition excess skin and fat to provide functional and/or cosmetic improvement.
 Patients often look more alert and healthy, less tired, and generally have a younger, more rested appearance.
-A brow lift procedure is frequently necessary to adequately treat the redundant tissue of the upper eyelid area and achieve patient’s goals.
+A brow lift procedure is frequently necessary to adequately treat the redundant tissue of the upper eyelid area and achieve a patient’s goals.
 Most patients are quite pleased with the results of their eyelid surgery.

 Upper Eyelid Blepharoplasty, Female, 52 years old